 Give a short quiz at the end of the week to assess student progress.

-Follow us for more easy to use lesson plans and tips for substitute teaching.
+Follow us for more easy-to-use content like this short vowel lesson plan, plus tips for substitute teaching.

-Register with HelloSubs today and join our mission to revolutionize substitute teaching.
+Register to become a substitute teacher today and join our mission to revolutionize substitute teaching.